intsez/WordPress/README.md

 ## WordPress
-The script helps to set and secure the WordPress blog system installed on the LEMP stack in Debian/Ubuntu distributions.
+Script helps to set and secure WordPress blog system installed on the LEMP stack in Debian/Ubuntu distributions.

 ## How to run the script?
 Copy/paste into terminal: